 In order to use the OT, it should only be necessary that the computer in question has Java installed.
-Most computers have Java pre-installed, but if this is not the case, the latest version of Java (also known as the Java Runtime Environment or JRE) should be downloaded from http://java.com/.
-We strongly recommend that the Java version be regularly updated to the latest official Oracle release as the OT cannot otherwise be guaranteed to work.
+The OT is developed and built using Java 8 (http://java.com/) and thus it can only be guaranteed to work with this version.
+As Oracle have moved to a six-month release cycle it is becoming increasingly likely that users will have a later version of Java installed, but as Oracle do not plan to offer later versions through the automatic update feature, we expect that many users will continue to have Java 8 installed.
+Even if users are using a later version of Java, this does not mean that the OT will not work and we are not in fact aware of any problems apart from issues with running Web Start under Java 9.

 OpenJDK versions (Linux distributions often come with these as default) may appear to function correctly, but are known to cause some problems.
 If a deprecated version of Java is being used, the OT will issue a warning.